California shuns Walgreens over its abortion pill stance

 The move comes after Republican attorneys in 20 states pressured Walgreens not to sell abortion medication and threatened legal action.

-Walgreens did not immediately respond to a request for comment.
-The company said in a statement to CBS News last week that it intends to "become a certified pharmacy under the program, however we will only dispense in those jurisdictions where it is legal to do if we are certified."
+Walgreens said in a statement Monday that it "plans to dispense Mifepristone in any jurisdiction where it is legally permissible to do so."

+"Once we are certified by the FDA, we will dispense this medication consistent with federal and state laws.
+Providing legally approved medications to patients is what pharmacies do, and is rooted in our commitment to the communities in which we operate," the statement continued.

 More than half of all abortions performed in the U.S. use mifepristone.
-The drug, which is also also used to treat miscarriages. can be ordered online with a prescription, even in states where surgical abortions are restricted.
+The drug, which is also used to treat miscarriages, can be ordered online with a prescription, even in states where surgical abortions are restricted.

 for more features.